flairNLP/fundus/docs/how_to_contribute.md

 Fundus aims to be a very lightweight but precise news-scraping library.
 Easy to use while being able to precisely extract information from provided HTML.
-This is possible because Fundus, at it's core, is a massive parser library.
+At its core Fundus is a massive parser library.
-Rather than automate the extraction layer, we build on handcrafted, and therefore precise, parser.
+Rather than automate the extraction layer, we build a handcrafted, precise parser.
-This also means: For Fundus being able to parse a specific news domain, someone has to write a parser specific to this domain.
+In consequence,  for Fundus to be able to parse a specific news domain, someone has to write a parser specific to this domain.
 And there are a lot of domains.

 # How to contribute